-We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940, or the "1940 Act."
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company under the Investment Company Act of 1940, or the "1940 Act."
 As a business development company, we are required to comply with regulatory requirements, including limitations on our use of debt.
-We are permitted to, and expect to, finance our investments through borrowings.
+We finance our investments through borrowings.
 However, as a business development company, we are only generally allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.